CSharpM7/stages/pictochat.md

 </div>
 <img class="img-fluid d-block mx-auto" src="https://ssb.wiki.gallery/images/thumb/0/07/SSBU-PictoChat_2.png/800px-SSBU-PictoChat_2.png" alt="">

+### Stencil Animation
+It seems that uvSet controls when a vertex gets drawn in.
+The motion file simply uses Vector31's X coordinate to create the drawing effect.
+There is also an erasing animation, probably leave the material part of these motion files alone if possible?
+Not sure how to extend the duration of these animations.
+For uvSet, the further the UV coordinate is to the right, the later it gets drawn.
+Most vertices are to the right of the center.

+### Scene Control
+erase_wait controls when the scene ends.
+Draw 1st wait SHOULD be for the first scene to start Not sure what draw wait does...apparently nothing?
+Hmmmm...

 Stage scenes are in the order they appear in internal files

 | Original | Change | Notes | New |